hazelcast/hazelcast-jet/site/website/blog/2020-08-05-gc-tuning-for-jet.md

 the CPU 100% of the time.

-Our hopes materialized in the benchmark: this trick had a drammatic impact on the latency with all three garbage collectors we tested (G1, ZGC and Shenandoah).
+Our hopes materialized in the benchmark: this trick had a drammatic impact on the latency with both garbage collectors we tested (G1 and ZGC).
 The most important outcome was that we were now able to push G1 below the 10 ms line.
 Since G1 is stable across a wide range of throughputs, we immediately got it to perform within 10 ms at double the throughput than in the previous round.

 ## The Setup